 America the Beautiful Senior and Access Pass holders can get 50% off of camping fees.

 A separate entrance fee is required to enter Rocky Mountain National Park.

 Pets are allowed in all campgrounds, but they must be leashed at all times.
 Leashes must be 6′ or less in length.
 Pets must be attended at all times, and owners must clean up after their pets.

 Pets are only allowed near roadsides, campgrounds, and picnic areas.
 All trails and meadow areas are off limits.
 Pets must not disturb other visitors or wildlife.

-Service animals (as defined by the Americans with Disabilities Act) may accompany their owners at all times.
+Service animals (as defined by the Americans with Disabilities Act) may accompany their owners anywhere in the park at all times.
 Emotional support animals do not qualify as service animals.

 Items for Sale

 Firewood is available for sale at all campgrounds during the summer.
 Ice is available only at Moraine Park, Glacier Basin, and Aspenglen.